kirtikrajsp/Group12-IDC409/README.md

 	•	Matplotlib → For plotting and visualization
 	•	NumPy → For numerical operations
 	•	Regular Expressions (re) → For cleaning and extracting text

+Now lets look at the code by analysing each section: